Nasz/nasz.github.io/_tabs/about.md

 I am Base, Live in Chiangmai.
 I work a full stack web developer around 21 Years.
   - My MBTI is [ISFP](https://www.16personalities.com/isfp-personality).
   - I’m working as a Website Development and Website Administrators.
-  - Exploring technical for pptimize my coding.
+  - Exploring technical for optimize my coding.
   - In my free time, I playing game and making some item like Translation Mod.

 ### My Stats